Policy Learning under Endogeneity Using Instrumental Variables: Applications to EWM and Regret Properties

-In line with the literature on statistical treatment rules \citep{manski2004statistical,kitagawa2018should}, we evaluate the performance of an encouragement rule $\pi$ by its \textit{regret} defined as the welfare loss relative to the highest attainable welfare within class $\Pi$:
+In line with the literature on statistical treatment rules \citep{manski2004statistical,kitagawa2018should}, I evaluate the performance of an encouragement rule $\pi$ by its \textit{regret} defined as the welfare loss relative to the highest attainable welfare within class $\Pi$: